 What to do if you think you have seen a dog behave in a way that makes you think it may be capable of attacking someone

 Contact us, with details of the owner and the dog.
-The Dog Warden will investigate further.
+We will investigate further.

 What if I see a type of dog banned under the Dangerous Dogs Act?

 Contact the Police.
-They will work with the Dog Warden to identify the type of dog, and refer suspect types to the Dog Legislation Officer at Police Headquarters.
+They will work with us to identify the type of dog, and refer suspect types to the Dog Legislation Officer at Police Headquarters.